mezielabs/adonis-stripe/README.md

 This package is built top of [`stripe-node`](https://github.com/stripe/stripe-node).
 For usage, see the [stripe-node API docs](https://stripe.com/docs/api?lang=node) for Node.js.

+## Learn AdonisJS

+Want to learn how to build projects like this with AdonisJS?
+Check out [Adonis Mastery](https://adonismastery.com), where you get to learn AdonisJS through practical screencasts.

 [typescript-image]: https://img.shields.io/badge/Typescript-294E80.svg?style=for-the-badge&logo=typescript
 [typescript-url]:  "typescript"